 You can find the Sulpan Cave in San Jorge, Samar.
 It has an underground river connected to the Blanca River.
 At its mouth is the Pinipisakan Falls, making the cave entrance as beautiful as its interiors.
 Stalactites and stalagmites are a welcome sight inside the five-kilometre-long cave chambers.

 In the heart of the Island Garden City of Samal are 70 beautiful caves.
 These caves are home to approximately 1.8 million Geoffrey Rousette Fruit bats, a Guinness world record.
 The bats may make you shudder, but they will pass when you explore the cave.
 In addition, the sanctuary has different tours for your exploration, such as the Day Tour, the Bat Cave Day viewing, and the Bat Emergence Night Tour.

 7. Kabayan Caves, Benguet

-A chilling yet culturally enriching experience is what the Kabayan Cave can offer.
-This cave is the home of the Kabayan Mummies, the smoked remains of the local tribes.
-The mummies, which are also known as Fire Mummies, are preserved through a lengthy dehydration and smoking process.
+Kabayan Cave offers a chilling yet culturally enriching experience.
+This cave is the home of the Kabayan Mummies, the smoked remains of the local tribes in Benguet.
+The mummies, also known as Fire Mummies, are preserved through lengthy dehydration and smoking.
 The caves attract many tourists for their sheer uniqueness and cultural importance.
-Even researchers gain more insight on the Ibaloi Tribe from their unique mummification process.
+Even researchers gain more insight into the Ibaloi Tribe from their unique mummification process.